harpalsahota/bbaug/README.md

     'path/to/image',
     'save/dir/of/augmentations',
     bounding_boxes, # Bounding boxes is a list of list of bounding boxes in pixels (int): e.g. [[x_min, y_min, x_man, y_max], [x_min, y_min, x_man, y_max]]
-    policy, # the policy to visualise
+    labels, # Class labels for the bounding boxes as an iterable of ints eg. [0, 5] policy, # the policy to visualise
     name_to_augmentation, # (optional, default: augmentations.NAME_TO_AUGMENTATION) The dictionary mapping the augmentation name to the augmentation method
 )